JacobLondon/jlib/README.md

 # J Lib
-C Library with utility functions
+C Library with utility functions.
+Some functions from the CPython and Linux projects.

 # Dependencies
 ```